What type of joint is the elbow?

 Total Elbow Arthroplasty

-In this procedure, the joint is replaced with an artificial elbow and requires extensive physical therapy.
+In this procedure performed for elbow arthritis, the joint is replaced with an artificial elbow and requires extensive physical therapy.

-Newer, longer-lasting and more effective implants means that most patients regain mobility within a few weeks of the surgery.
+Newer, longer-lasting and more effective implants mean that most patients regain mobility within a few weeks of the surgery.

 Dr. Penello has been performing elbow implant procedures, — as well as arthroscopic and regenerative medicine — for almost a decade.
 Alexander Orthopaedics is one of the few surgeons in the area that perform total elbow arthroplasty and has a high patient satisfaction rating.